Leer en Español

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Learn how to make pastry cream, a classic French stirred custard (crème pâtissière) used it to fill cakes, pastries, tarts, and pies.
+Learn how to make Pastry Cream, a classic French stirred custard (crème pâtissière) used to fill cakes, pastries, tarts, and pies.
 It’s delicious plain or try one of my flavor suggestions.

 A clear bowl filled with pastry cream.

 It’s useful, too.
-You can use it in layer cakes, fruit tarts, pies, and pastries like eclairs.
+You can use it in layer cakes, fruit tarts, pies like Boston Cream Pie, and pastries like eclairs.
 But, you can also use it to elevate any processed dessert requiring pudding into something more homemade.

-It takes a few more steps than a box of pudding, but it’s not difficult, and it’s definitely worth the effort.
+It takes a few more steps than a box of pudding, but it’s not difficult and worth the effort.

 Recipe ingredients